Post

 Follow these three simple steps to start using the reference checker:

-1. Save the script - Copy the code below and save it as check_latex_refs.sh in your LaTeX project directory
+1. Download the script - Download check_latex_refs.sh (link below) and save it in your LaTeX project directory

 2. Make it executable - Run chmod +x check_latex_refs.sh in your terminal